 How to Create a Process Map Using Symbols

 Here’s a two-part walkthrough that covers process map creation and analysis.
-ClickUp’s process mapping tools can make it 10 times easier.
+ClickUp’s process mapping tools can make this a lot easier.

 6 Steps to creating a process map using symbols